-Location: Meadows; see map on page 17
+Location: Meadows; see map on page 15

 Engagement: View from multiple angles.
-Ask students what they notice about the artwork in person, which they did not notice when viewing a photo of it in class.
+Ask students what they notice about the artwork in person, which they did not notice when viewing photos in class.
 The artist talked about creating "a size that fit" the space.
 How do you think your experience might be different if the sculpture was smaller, or longer, or higher?
-Students can take photos or make sketches that include part of the sculpture and part of the landscape.
+Students might take photos or make sketches that include part of the sculpture and part of the landscape.